Ramsay MacDonald: Active politics

-Party leader
+Party Leadership

 In 1911 MacDonald became "Chairman of the Parliamentary Labour Party", the leader of the party.
 He was the chief intellectual leader of the party, paying little attention to class warfare and much more to the emergence of a powerful state as it exemplified the Darwinian evolution of an ever more complex society.
 He was an Orthodox Edwardian progressive, keen on intellectual discussion, and averse to agitation.

 Within a short period, his wife became ill with blood poisoning and died.
 This deeply and permanently affected MacDonald.

 MacDonald had always taken a keen interest in foreign affairs and knew from his visit to South Africa, just after the Boer War had ended, what the effects of modern conflict would be.
 Although the Parliamentary Labour Party generally held an anti-war opinion, when war was declared in August 1914, patriotism came to the fore.
 After the Foreign Secretary, Sir Edward Grey, warned the House of Commons on 3 August that war with Germany was likely, MacDonald responded by declaring that "this country ought to have remained neutral".
 In the Labour Leader he claimed that the real cause of the war was the "policy of the balance of power through alliance".

 The Party supported the government in its request for £100,000,000 of war credits and, as MacDonald could not, he resigned from the party Chairmanship.
 Arthur Henderson became the new leader, while MacDonald took the party Treasurer's post.
 Despite his opposition to the war, MacDonald visited the Western Front in December 1914 with the approval of Lord Kitchener.
 MacDonald and General Seely set off for the front at Ypres and soon found themselves in the thick of an action in which both behaved with the utmost coolness.
 Later, MacDonald was received by the Commander-in-Chief at St Omer and made an extensive tour of the front.
 Returning home, he paid a public tribute to the courage of the French troops, but said nothing then or later of having been under fire himself.

 During the early part of the war, he was extremely unpopular and was accused of treason and cowardice.
 Former Liberal Party MP and publisher Horatio Bottomley attacked him through his magazine John Bull in September 1915, by publishing an article carrying details of MacDonald's birth and his so-called deceit in not disclosing his real name.
 His illegitimacy was no secret and he had not seemed to have suffered by it, but, according to the journal he had, by using a false name, gained access to parliament falsely and should suffer heavy penalties and have his election declared void.
-MacDonald received much internal support, but the way in which the disclosures were made public had affected him.
+MacDonald received much internal support, but how the disclosures were made public had affected him.
 He wrote in his diary: